cbteeple/just-the-docs/index.md

 [More about Clark's Upgrades](docs/upgrades){: .btn .btn-primary}

-1. Nicer-looking Navigation
+1. Nicer-looking navigation
 2. Inclusion of FontAwesome icons
+3. Modal overlays to zoom in on images (thanks to jtebert)
+4. Simple image galleries for side-by-side images
-3. A few smaller visual tweaks
+5. A few smaller visual tweaks

 ## Getting started